-Can the Ukash New Zealand Police Virus lock your computer or your browser (Safari on Mac, Firefox, Google Chrome or IE on Windows)?
-White appears on laptop due to NZ Police virus and you have to pay $100 fine in NZD.
+Can the Ukash New Zealand Police Virus lock your computer or your browsers (Safari, Firefox, Google Chrome or IE on Windows or Mac Book Pros)?
+White appears on laptop due to NZ Police virus or New Zealand Police Ransomware and you have to pay $100 fine in NZD.
 Page of NZ police comes on my PC, need help removing it?
 My CPU is blocked by New Zealand Police virus Scam Malware threat the NZD $350 version and I don’t know why, may be my husband went to porn site and now the computer says its been locked by the New Zealand Police.
 This is just from last night when I received a message blocking my Mac computer that’s from New Zealand Police internet copyright infringement $350.
 I don’t know what is this, i really scared as it says a code to unlock my computer because i don’t know if my husband accidentally downloaded an illegal file.
 What happens if the New Zealand Police locks your computer?
 How to remove New Zealand Police Virus Ukash Scam from my computer?
 How to unlock my computer from New Zealand Police notice – fake Government message?
 Please help!

 Your PC has been blocked by New Zealand Police Virus and have to pay NZD $100 or $350 to get it unlocked?
-How to get the virus off your screen?
+How to get the virus off your screen on PC or Mac?

 The New Zealand Police Virus is a ransomware attack that gets into the users PC and then begins to display warnings that “Your Computer Has Been Locked Down!” and then demands that a fine be paid to remove the lock like “You have to pay a fine of NZD $100 thru Ukash within 72 hours to unlock your computer.”.
 This is also referred to as the New Zealand Police Ukash scam, and it uses legitimate looking logos in an attempt to scare the user into paying the money.
 It will typically ask for 100 NZD and unfortunately many users pay the money!
 The New Zealand Police Ukash scam, sponsored by cyber criminals, acts like legitimate warning notice from the New Zealand Police and pops up on computer screens to block users from accessing the systems.
 This kind of scam virus is actually a very popular and global computer issue.
 Different variants can be released every once in a while to attack PCs from certain areas around the world.
 In this case, computer users from New Zealand are specially targeted.